 Hand injuries are common occurrences which often result in time off work and disruption your day-to-day life.
 Mild hand injuries make life difficult.
 Severe injuries can prevent you from working.
 A hand injury compensation calculator makes filing a case easier.

 You may think you cannot make a hand injury compensation claim, but in truth, many incidents occur through negligence or carelessness of work colleagues or other people.
 The accident may have happened whilst you were shopping, causing an injury to your hand.
 If so, the council or shop owner may be held responsible.
-A hand injury can negatively impact your day-to-day life and there is no reason why you should have to cope with any extra financial burdens as a result of being injured through no fault of your own.
+A hand injury can negatively impact your day-to-day life, and there is no reason you should have to cope with any extra financial burdens due to being injured through no fault of your own.

 If you have suffered an injury to your hand, we can offer you the right sort of advice on whether you would be entitled to claim compensation no matter where the incident occurred, whether at work, whilst shopping or in a car.
 Our hand injury compensation guide makes the process a much easier experience all-round.